List of Fate/Stay Night characters: Masters

 Zōken is a powerful, ancient magus and the patriarch of the Matō family, his methods of training being sadistic in nature.
 Originally from Russia, he is one of the three Magi that set up the Holy Grail System and Command Seals while prolonging his life using parasitic Crest Worms.
 Having amassed an enormous wealth of knowledge and experience, Zōken conceals his true nature by masquerading as a relative of his descendants by having Shinji and Sakura refer to him as their grandfather.
 During the events of Fate/Zero, after Kariya turned his back on their family, with Byakuya and Shinji, Zōken adopted Sakura to reinvigorate his bloodline and exploits Kariya's reaction to this to have him represent their family in the Fourth Holy Grail War with expectation of his failure.
 Serving as the main antagonist of the Heaven's Feel route, Zōken initially controlled Dark Sakura before she obliterated his body, reducing him to a single worm.
-After seeing Illya in her Dress of Heaven and remembering why he fought to survive for so long, he can stop clinging to life and die in peace.
+After seeing Illya in her Dress of Heaven and remembering why he fought to survive for so long, he stops clinging to life and is able to die in peace.